Pinky & Pepper Forever

 Pinky & Pepper Forever is a graphic novel created by Eddy Atoms.
 It debuted at the 2018 Toronto Comic Arts Festival before being widely released on May 30, 2018.
 Pinky & Pepper Forever follows anthropomorphic dog girlfriends Pinky Cooper and Pepper Parson after the former commits suicide in a performance art piece, after which both of them go to hell.
 The graphic novel is based on the discontinued Pinkie Cooper and the Jet Set Pets toyline that ran in the early-mid 2010s.
 Pinky & Pepper Forever was widely praised for its writing, art, and themes.

 Background

 Pinky & Pepper Forever is based on the discontinued Pinkie Cooper and the Jet Set Pets toyline that ran in the early-mid 2010s.
 Author Eddy Atoms was inspired to create comics after attending zine fairs, and disregarded traditional rules of illustration while drawing comics.
 Atoms' first comic work was Clone Void, which Atoms described as "a totally grotesque sci-fi horror that people would probably be repulsed by if I put it out today."

 Story and content

-Pinky & Pepper Forever follows anthropomorphic dog girlfriends Pinky Cooper and Pepper Parson after the former commits suicide in a performance art piece, after which both of them go to hell.
+Pinky & Pepper Forever follows anthropomorphic dog girlfriends Pinky Cooper and Pepper Parson.
+After believing Parson refuses to take her artwork seriously, Cooper commits suicide in the fictional performance art piece Final Piece in which she is encased in resin.
+A distraught Parson loses her will to live, and Cooper and Parson reunite in hell where they endure various tortures and become Grim Reapers.
 Atoms created the comic's artwork in colored pencil illustrations, sculpture, and Microsoft Paint.